KevinTulakyan/Note-Taker/README.md

 # Note Taker
 - Built for creating reminders of tasks that need to be completed
-- Used HTML, CSS and JavaScript, Bootstrap, Node
+- Used HTML, CSS and JavaScript, Heroku, Node

 ## Deployed Page
 https://note-taker-reminder.herokuapp.com/